brainit-consulting/chess/docs/Understand the modes of the BrainIT Chess Engine.md

-# Understand the modes of the BrainIT Chess Engine
+# Understand the modes of the Scorpion Chess Engine

-This document explains how the BrainIT Chess Engine difficulty modes behave today and how they compare.
+This document explains how the Scorpion Chess Engine difficulty modes behave today and how they compare.

 ## Quick answer: which mode is strongest?

 Yes: **Max Thinking** is the strongest setting in the current codebase.
-It is designed to search deeper than **Hard** by using a time budget with iterative deepening.
-Hard is a fixed depth search (depth 3), while Max Thinking searches multiple depths until time runs out (up to a depth cap).
+It searches deeper than **Hard** by using iterative deepening with a time budget and a hard cap.
+Hard is a fixed-depth search (depth 3), while Max Thinking searches multiple depths until time runs out (up to a depth cap).

 That makes Max Thinking stronger in most positions, at the cost of more compute time per move.